Financial Services Guide

 If the responsibility to insure lies with the owner, we recommend you try to ensure the lease or hire conditions waive any rights of recovery against you, even when the damage is due to your negligence.

-This will prevent the owner’s Insurer making a recovery against you.
-If there are no lease or hire conditions, you should write to the owner asking who is to insure the property.
+This will prevent the owner’s Insurer from making a recovery against you.
+If there is no lease or hire conditions, you should write to the owner asking who is to insure the property.

 Subrogation and Contractual Liability

 Some policies contain provisions that either exclude or reduce the insurer’s liability if you have entered into an agreement that excludes or limits your rights to recover damages from another party.

 You may prejudice your rights with regard to a claim if, without prior agreement from your Insurers, you make any agreement with a third party that will prevent the Insurer from recovering the loss from that, or another party who would be otherwise liable.

 Examples of such agreements are the “hold harmless” clauses, which are often found in leases, property management contracts, maintenance or supply contracts from burglar alarm or fire protection installers, and repair contracts.